M-Awwab-Khan/algorify/README.md

-# Algorify
+# Typestruct

-**Algorify** is a comprehensive TypeScript library that provides a collection of data structures and algorithms.
-It is designed to simplify the use of common structures like linked lists, trees, graphs, and more in TypeScript-based projects.
-Algorify is suitable for learning, development, and competitive programming scenarios.
+**Typestruct** is a comprehensive TypeScript library that provides a collection of data structures and algorithms.
+It is designed to simplify the use of common structures like linked lists, trees, graphs, and more in TypeScript-based projects. typestruct is suitable for learning, development, and competitive programming scenarios.

 ## Features

 - **Data Structures**: Includes commonly used data structures such as:

   - Linked Lists
   - Binary Search Trees
   - Disjoint Sets